thedrowsywinger/My-Django-Snippets/README.md

 # My-Django-Snippets

-I will try to share Django snippets that I can perhaps use as boilerplate in my projects
+I will try to share Django snippets/boilerplate that I can perhaps use as boilerplate in my projects